Next Topic »

 this.someGridViewControl.DataSource = q;

 This code assumes that you have also added the someInfoLabel label and someGridViewControl grid view control to the page, and that the YourEntityFrameworkDatabase database with the Patient table is properly mapped in your project.
 By using this page, most business users are able to create the above filter in seconds, the same way they would create a business rule, even if they know nothing about Code Effects solution and how it works:

-That's all it takes to create complex data filters and execute them against LINQ to Entity.
+That's all it takes to create complex data filters and execute them against LINQ providers.
 Remember that in Code Effects, data filters are essentially evaluation type rules.
 Rules of execution type cannot be used as data filters.

 When you set RuleEditor.Mode to Filter, Rule Editor hides the Toolbar and uses the filter-related built-in version of the Help XML while rendering labels and names on the client.
 All other settings and features of Code Effects in Filter mode work the same as documented in the Creating Business Rules section.

 Rule Editor hides the Toolbar in Filter mode, because the most common use of any web-based filter is a "drive-by search": users visit a page, type search criteria into the search box, hit the Search button, and consume the results.